carnival

 Carnival in Brazil – my crazy adventure!

-The EarlybirdAdventures, South America
+The EarlybirdAdventures, The Americas

 I made a 6 month trip around South and Central America which included a month in Brazil.
 There, I attended the infamous Carnival.
 This is the story of my wild adventure.